 For a nimble charity, a virtual race creates multiple touch points and levers for fundraising—with none of a road-race’s hassles like renting porta potties, securing permits or risking a rain-out.

-While many charities try to maximize race proceeds by charging high registration fee, we hope this post convinces you that a lower entry fee results in bigger fundraising receipts.
+While many charities try to maximize race proceeds by charging high registration fee, we hope this post persuades you that a lower entry fee results in bigger fundraising receipts.
 Lower entry fees boosts the number of racers, which in turn boosts both p2p fundraising and sponsorship revenues.
+And more racers makes for a merrier race!
 (Remember: there’s no Racery fee on donations.)

 This post reviews five features of virtual race that are important for fundraisers—registration, p2p fundraising, visibility, corporate donations and sponsorships—and how they interact.
 (If you’re new here, don’t miss our advice on how to promote a virtual race or Racery’s beautiful digital bling!)